-- Day to day running of Council on policy and strategic matters. - Management of operations (i.e. financial, assets, human resources, governance) in line with the Council Plan. - Strategic Advisory Committees.
+Day to day running of Council on policy and strategic matters.

+Management of operations (i.e. financial, assets, human resources, governance) in

-Advanced Diploma of Management (PLS Performance Group), Masters of Environmental and Local Government Law (Macquarie University), Post Graduate Diploma of Town and Country Planning (Leeds Metropolitan University), Advanced Diploma of Environment and Development (Open University, England) and a Bachelor of Arts majoring in Organisational Psychology (University of Canterbury, New Zealand)
+Masters of Environmental and Local Government Law (Macquarie University), Post Graduate Diploma of Town and Country Planning (Leeds Metropolitan University), Advanced Diploma of Environment and Development (Open University, England) and a Bachelor of Arts majoring in Organisational Psychology (University of Canterbury, New Zealand)